elugens/hello-javascript/docs/browser-related-questions/forms-controls/focusing-focus-blur.md

 ---

-### Explain how focus and blur events work in JavaScript?
+### Can you explain how focus and blur events work in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>